 8. Take your time to forgive

-They say, “Forgive and forget”, but that is not easy.
+They say, “Forgive and forget.”
+But that is not easy.
 Only you know how much your spouse’s emotional affair has affected you.
-Take your time to struggle with the pain and then begin to rebuild the trust.
+Take your time to struggle with the trauma and then begin to rebuild the trust.
 Any form of infidelity is hard to forget.
 Once you’re ready to let go of all the inhibitions and negative feelings inside you, only then can you begin to really forgive your partner and build a successful relationship thereon.

 Give your spouse a chance to be completely honest with you.
 Let them understand the pain they have caused you and let them make it up to you for it.
-Reconcile with your husband/wife gradually as the bad memories fade over time and you feel you are ready to trust them again.
+Take physical and emotional space from your partner, for days, weeks, or even months if you want.
+Reconcile with your spouse gradually as the bad memories fade over time, and you feel you are ready to trust them again.

 If you see your spouse working through this problem, then give them another chance by all means.
 You will need to cope with your feelings after discovering your spouse’s emotional affair.
 However, if you feel that there is no way you can recover from the pain and it is just better to move on with your respective lives, that’s okay too.
 You deserve to be happy and you need to understand and accept what is going to make you happier in the long run.

 What Not To Do When Your Partner Is Emotionally Cheating?

 Now you know how to deal with emotional affairs a spouse may be involved in.
 However, in such emotionally volatile situations, it’s not always possible to react dispassionately or remain pragmatic.
 When you’re riddled with hurt, anger, pain, and a sense of betrayal upon learning that your partner is emotionally cheating, it is possible that you may end up reacting in ways that can worsen the situation.